pierelucas/PyStegano-CLI/README.md

 # PyStegano CLI Version - A Tool to hide AES encrypted Strings in files

-# Generate new Key and backup old:
+# Generate new key and backup old:
 ./pystegano.py gen

 # Encryption: